Pest Alert - Algae in Ponds

 Algae in Ponds

 Ponds are wonderful landscape features to have on your property.
 These bodies of water add beauty and value.
-However, ponds need to be managed.
+However, ponds can have issues.

 Phytoplankton are microscopic creatures that grow in nutrient rich water.
 Nutrients in water get diluted when we have rainy summers like the one from this last summer or if the pond source is an underground spring.
 Extremely clear ponds can grow weeds and algae.